Skip to content

 run() async

-Hook to run after the component signals that is has been started.
+Hook to run after the component set the RUNNING state.

 In here, one would define the main functionality of the component.
 This method may run indefinitely or return.
 The component is kept running regardless.